 CRS is required under various statutory regulations to segregate a certain level of appropriate investments to support its charitable gift annuity program.
-In addition, CRS sponsors a pooled income fund wherein the fund's earnings are distributed to participants until their death at which time the assets become available to CRS.
+In addition, CRS sponsors a pooled income fund wherein the fund's earnings are distributed to participants until their death, at which time the assets become available to CRS.

-During the years ended September 30, 2011 and 2010, CRS received \$3,841,000 and \$2,346,000, respectively, of new charitable gift annuities and pooled income fund contributions, earned net investment income of \$1,336,000 and \$1,363,000, respectively, and made contractual annuity payments of \$4,134,000 and \$4,125,000, respectively.
+During the year ended September 30, 2013, CRS received \$3,515,000 of new charitable gift annuities and pooled income fund contributions, earned net investment income of \$1,263,000, and made contractual annuity payments of \$4,231,000.